Dave Eggar—Surel’s Place’s artist-in-residence for August 2016—was a musical prodigy

-Featuring an all-star lineup, Chamber Dances is a collaboration between visiting artist Dave Eggar and Boise’s own LED dancers, Lauren Edson and Brett Perry.
-Accompanied by Portland’s Heather Mastel-Lipson on violin and Mario Diaz on classical guitar, Eggar will perform chamber works by Bach, Villa-Lobos, Kodaly, Ravel, Gershwin and Faure.
-Lauren Edson will choreograph dance that she and Perry will perform alongside Eggar’s trio.
+Finally, he also held a performance called “CHAMBER DANCES: Cellist Dave Eggar with Special Guests LED.”
+Featuring an all-star lineup, Chamber Dances was a collaboration between visiting artist Dave Eggar and Boise’s own LED dancers, Lauren Edson and Brett Perry.
+Accompanied by Portland’s Heather Mastel-Lipson on violin and Mario Diaz on classical guitar, Eggar performed chamber works by Bach, Villa-Lobos, Kodaly, Ravel, Gershwin, and Faure.
+Lauren Edson choreographed a dance that she and Perry performed alongside Eggar’s trio.

 ABOUT THE CHAMBER DANCES ARTISTS

 LAUREN EDSON is co-founder and choreographer for Boise-based dance company LED.
-Edson began her studies at Ballet Idaho, continued her formal training at North Carolina School of the Arts and The Juilliard School.
-She has danced with Trey McIntyre Project, BodyVox, Hubbard Street Dance Chicago and Idaho Dance Theatre.
-As a choreographer, she has won numerous fellowships and awards, and has been commissioned by companies and Universities throughout the nation.
+Edson began her studies at Ballet Idaho and continued her formal training at the North Carolina School of the Arts and The Juilliard School.
+She has danced with Trey McIntyre Project, BodyVox, Hubbard Street Dance Chicago, and Idaho Dance Theatre.
+As a choreographer, she has won numerous fellowships and awards and has been commissioned by companies and Universities throughout the nation.

-BRETT PERRY graduated from The Juilliard School in 2008, and began his professional career with Trey McIntyre Project in Boise, Idaho where he spent six years with the company.
-Perry has since worked with Aszure Barton and Artists, Lar Lubovitch Dance Company, Adam Weinert, Ballet BC and Lauren Edson.
+BRETT PERRY graduated from The Juilliard School in 2008 and began his professional career with Trey McIntyre Project in Boise, Idaho where he spent six years with the company.
+Perry has since worked with Aszure Barton and Artists, Lar Lubovitch Dance Company, Adam Weinert, Ballet BC, and Lauren Edson.
 He is a recipient of the prestigious Princess Grace Award for Dance 2010.
-After spending the last year dancing with Ballet BC for their 30th Anniversary season, Perry has returned to Boise to dance fulltime with LED.
+After spending 2016 dancing with Ballet BC for their 30th Anniversary season, Perry has returned to Boise to dance full-time with LED.

-MARIO SANTIAGO DIAZ is a classical guitarist and vocalist whose distinctive style blends Latin, classical, jazz, pop and flamenco.
-A native of Oregon and of Peruvian decent, Diaz has performed across the USA and Latin America as both a soloist and chamber musician.
+MARIO SANTIAGO DIAZ is a classical guitarist and vocalist whose distinctive style blends Latin, classical, jazz, pop, and flamenco.
+A native of Oregon and of Peruvian descent, Diaz has performed across the USA and Latin America as both a soloist and chamber musician.
 A graduate of the San Francisco Conservatory of Music, Mario currently serves on the faculty of Portland State University and Portland Community College.